When are holder reports and payments due?

 Where can I get help for preparing my holder report?

-Publication 82, Unclaimed Property Holder Report Guide, and the instructional
+Publication 82, Unclaimed Property Holder Report Guide, and our

 Can I file my holder report online via UPExchange?

-What are my options for submitting payment for my holder report?
+What are my payment options for my holder report?

 Do I need to mail documentation to the department after I file my holder report?

-No paper documents are needed and no notary verification is required.
+Do NOT send ANYTHING on paper after you file your holder report.
+No paper documents are needed, and no notary verification is required.
 All paper documents received will be destroyed.

 How do I file a negative report?